mlcraft-io/docs/docs/development/contributing/index.md

 ## Contributing to Documentation

-To propose changes to Synmetrix documentation, edit the documentation source files located in the [docs/](https://github.com/mlcraft-io/mlcraft/tree/master/docs) directory.
+To propose changes to Synmetrix documentation, edit the documentation source files located in the [docs](https://github.com/mlcraft-io/docs) repo.
 The README file there explains how to build the documentation locally to test your changes.
 After making modifications, open a pull request to suggest the changes.

 ## Reporting Bugs